herbeauslese/sport-composition-theory/index.md

 Not in terms of which is more exciting, or more demanding, or more prestigious.
 But structurally.
 What does it take to be good at something?
 What kind of skills — in the broadest sense — does each sport reward?

-A sprinter and a Formula 1 driver are both elite athletes.
-But the nature of their excellence is completely different.
-One trains their body to an almost incomprehensible degree of physical refinement.
-The other depends, in large part, on a machine worth hundreds of millions of euros.
-Comparing their "skill" directly seems almost meaningless.
+Consider a sprinter and a Formula 1 driver.
+Both are elite athletes competing at the absolute limit of human performance.
+But the nature of their excellence is radically different.
+The sprinter has refined their body over years to produce a single explosive output lasting under ten seconds.
+The Formula 1 driver must process a torrent of sensory information at 300 km/h, making tactical decisions in fractions of a second — decisions that have to hold up across an entire race strategy built over dozens of laps.
+And then there is the chess player: no physical output to speak of, no machine, no course — just pure cognitive warfare conducted across a board, where a single positional miscalculation made on move twelve can silently unravel everything by move forty.

-And yet: both are competing.
-Both are winning and losing.
-Something is being measured in both cases.
-The question is just — what?
+Three athletes.
+Three completely different skill sets.
+And yet all three are competing, winning, and losing based on something that can be measured and compared.

-That question led to this theory.
-The idea is straightforward: every sport can be broken down into the same set of fundamental components.
-Not the same values — the values differ enormously, and that is rather the point — but the same *categories*.
-The same vocabulary for describing what a sport demands.
+That question — what exactly is being measured — led to this theory.

 > *"What does it take to win?
 The answer is always the same components.
 Just in different proportions."*